Floquet-Enhanced Spin Swaps: Introduction

 At the same time, developments in non-equilibrium many-body physics have yielded insights into many-qubit phenomena, which feature, in some sense, improved performance of many-body quantum systems when disorder and interactions are included.
 Chief among these phenomena are many-body localization~\cite{Pal2010} and time crystals~\cite{Khemani2016,Else2016TC,Keyserlingk2016TC,Yao2017,Barnes2019TC}.
 Although these phenomena are interesting in their own right, applications of these concepts are only beginning to emerge.

-In this work, we incorporate the physics of time crystals in a multi-qubit processor to demonstrate Floquet-enhanced spin-eigenstate swaps in a system of four quantum-dot spin qubits.
+In this work, we exploit discrete-time-crystal (DTC) physics to demonstrate Floquet-enhanced spin-eigenstate swaps in a system of four quantum-dot electron spins.
 When we harness interactions and disorder in our system, the quality factor of spin-eigenstate swaps improves by nearly an order of magnitude.
-As we discuss in detail further below, this system of four exchange-coupled single-spin qubits undergoing repeated SWAP pulses maps onto a system of two Ising-coupled singlet-triplet qubits undergoing repeated $\pi$ pulses.
-Periodically-driven Ising-coupled spin chains are the prototypical example of a system predicted to exhibit time-crystalline behavior~\cite{Khemani2016}.
-Experimental signatures of time-crystalline behavior have been observed in many systems~\cite{Zhang2017TrappedIons,Choi2017NVcenter,Rovny2018NMR,Pal2018NMR}, but nearest-neighbor Ising-coupled spin chains have yet to be experimentally investigated in this regard.
+As we discuss in detail further below, this system of four exchange-coupled single spins undergoing repeated SWAP pulses maps onto a system of two Ising-coupled singlet-triplet qubits undergoing repeated $\pi$ pulses.
+Periodically-driven Ising-coupled spin chains are the prototypical example of a system predicted to exhibit DTC behavior~\cite{Khemani2016}.
+Experimental signatures of DTC behavior have been observed in many systems~\cite{Zhang2017TrappedIons,Choi2017NVcenter,Rovny2018NMR,Pal2018NMR}, but nearest-neighbor Ising-coupled spin chains have yet to be experimentally investigated in this regard.

-Our system of two singlet-triplet qubits is clearly not a time crystal in the strict sense, because it is not a many-body system~\cite{Khemani2019Brief}.
-However, this system does exhibit some of the key characteristics of time-crystalline behavior, including robustness against interactions, noise, and pulse imperfections~\cite{Keyserlingk2016Stability,Khemani2019Brief}.
-We also find that the required experimental conditions for observing the quality-factor enhancement are identical to some of the theoretical conditions for the time-crystal phase in infinite spin chains.
+Our system of two singlet-triplet qubits is clearly not a DTC in the strict sense, because it is not a many-body system~\cite{Khemani2019Brief}.
+However, this system does exhibit some of the key characteristics of DTC behavior, including robustness against interactions, noise, and pulse imperfections~\cite{Keyserlingk2016Stability,Khemani2019Brief}.
+We also find that the required experimental conditions for observing the quality-factor enhancement are identical to some of the theoretical conditions for the DTC phase in infinite spin chains.
 In total, these observations suggest the Floquet-enhanced spin-eigenstate swaps in our device are closely related to discrete time-translation symmetry breaking.